DayvonAllen/electron_notes/electron.md

 - `Github` - a company involved in the management of code, not the creation of code.
   - it's based on the `git` version control system that is used to track changes in source code, merge different blobs of code and review changes in general.
 - it was then used to create `Atom`(created by `Github` and was the first electron app), `VsCode`, `Slack`, `Discord` and many more desktop apps.
 ---

+## Installation Of Electron
+- `npm install electron` - installs in a specific project
+  - ***Must have node and npm install first***
+  - `sudo npm install -g electron`(linux and Mac OSX) - installs globally so you can use it on your computer no matter what project you are in(you don't have to add as a dependency to your `package.json` in that case)
+    - `npm install -g electron`(windows)
+---